Veni Emmanuel (O Come, O Come, Emmanuel)

 Julian, pp. 789-790, lists 66 commonly used hymns by Neale, and Julian's list does not represent his full output.
 None is familiar to me, although his "Jerusalem the Golden" is widely known.

 Reynolds, p.
 155, reports that the tune "Veni Emmanuel" was first printed in 1856, in Thomas Helmore's Hymnal Noted; it was Helmore (1811-1890) who fitted the tune to this piece.
-He took it from a French manuscript that was not identified until 1967, - RBW
+He took it from a French manuscript that was not identified until 1967 -- probably because he apparently said it was in Lisbon when in fact it is the Paris manuscript listed above. - RBW

 Last updated in version 4.2